MicroserviceWorkshop/TheWolf/docker/README.md

 For easier recognition I switched the alias from zk to zookeeper:

     docker run -d --name telesales -p 8080:8080 --link zookeeper:zookeeper polim/thewolf_telesales:0.0.1

+See also `start-telesales.sh` (this also links graylog2, but that's for later).

 ## Database

 We are using an H2 instance for development and I found this image which seems to be ok for what I want: `zilvinas/h2-dockerfile`.
 The database will store its data in `/opt/h2-data`.
-Currently I run it with:
+Currently I run it with `start-h2db.sh`:

-    docker run -d --name h2db -P -v /var/h2data:/opt/h2-data zilvinas/h2-dockerfile
+    docker run -d --name h2db -p 8081:81 -v /var/telesales/dbdata:/opt/h2-data zilvinas/h2-dockerfile

+The volume **/opt/h2-data** is bound to the host directory **/var/telesales/dbdata**.

+Behind the port 8081 is the web interface to the database on [localhost:8081](http://localhost:8081).
+If the sales service is running you can access the database using this JDBC url:

+    jdbc:h2:tcp://localhost:1521/sales

 ## Sales service